keithm-xmos/sw_hellocpm/NOTES.md

 **Dependent on good CMakeLists** Many libraries do not have CMakeLists that work well for subprojects.

 *Same is true at XMOS.
 We will need to add them to our libraries.
-But, we do not necessarilly need to build those libraries with CMake.*
+But, we do not necessarily need to build those libraries with CMake.*

 **First version used** In diamond-shaped dependency graphs (e.g. `A` depends on `C`@1.1 and `B`, which itself depends on `C`@1.2 the first added dependency will be used (in this case `C`@1.1).
 In this case, B requires a newer version of `C` than `A`, so CPM will emit a warning.
 This can be easily resolved by adding a new version of the dependency in the outermost project, or by introducing a [package lock file](https://github.com/cpm-cmake/CPM.cmake/wiki/Package-lock).